 • Pennsylvania

-In states where the law is less explicit, enforcement can vary widely.
-Some areas might be more lenient, while others are stricter.
+In states where the laws are not specific, it’s essential to stay informed, as enforcement can vary widely.
+Some areas might be more lenient while others are stricter about what constitutes an obstruction.

 Key Points:

-• Enforcement and specifics can vary by state.
+• Enforcement and specifics vary by state and jurisdiction.

-• These laws can occasionally be used as pretexts for stops.
+• These laws can be used as excuses for stops.

 Cost of Violating California’s Mirror Law

-Violating California’s mirror law can lead to fines.
-Under California Vehicle Code 26708 (a), any object obstructing the driver’s view is illegal.
+Violating California’s mirror law can result in fines and legal consequences that can be considered a correctable violation, so drivers should be aware of it to avoid citations.
+According to California Vehicle Code 26708 (a), any object that obstructs the driver’s view is illegal and punishable.

 • Base Fine: $25